ThreatConnect-Inc/threatconnect-developer-docs/docs/python/indicators/_metadata/associations/crud/delete.rst

     for indicator in indicators:
         print(indicator.indicator)

-        # remove the association between this indicator and the incident with the ID: 123456
+        # remove the association between this indicator and the incident
-        indicator.disassociate_group(ResourceType.INCIDENTS, 123456)
+        indicator.disassociate_group(ResourceType.INCIDENTS, incident_id)

-        # remove the association between this indicator and the URL indicator: http://example.com/
-        indicator.disassociate_indicator(ResourceType.URLS, 'http://example.com/')

-        # remove the association between this indicator and the victim with the ID: 123456
-        indicator.disassociate_victim(123456)

         # commit the changes to ThreatConnect
         indicator.commit()